What does your company do exactly?

 We do a few things differently.

 - We want to see you do what you’re good at.
 Everyone's bad at something.
-We work with companies that look for a bunch of different skills, and so we’re able to work with engineer who are skilled a in wide variety of different areas.
-We’ll offer several questions during the interview, and guide you to the one you’re best at.
+We work with companies that look for a bunch of different skills, and so we’re able to work with engineers who are skilled a in wide variety of different areas.
+Our broad technical interview is designed to find your personal areas of strength.

 - We give personalized and candid feedback and encourage people to reapply.
 We want to help people improve and get better at showing their strengths during an interview.
 No form letters from us.

 - We improve over time.
 Interviewing is our primary focus.
 We're continually analyzing our process, keeping the things that work and changing the things that don't.

 What happens if I fail the interview?
 Does it mean I can’t apply to companies on my own?

 No. Our interview is confidential.
 We will NOT tell any companies that you did not pass our interview, and it will NOT affect your ability to apply to or get a job at any company.
 We also know that our process makes mistakes, and we’ll encourage you to practice in a few areas, and re-apply to us in 4 months.